jakesboles/Boles_et-al_DSS_time-series/README.md

 library(usethis)

-create_from_github(
-  'jakesboles/Boles_et-al_DSS_time-series',
-  destdir = 'PATH/TO/DIRECTORY',
-  fork = F,
-  protocol = "https"
-)
+usethis::use_course(
+  'PATH/TO/ZIP/Boles_et-al_DSS_time-series-main.zip')
 ```
 This uses the `usethis` package, and it will be installed on your machine if it is not found already.
+Make sure you specify the appropriate file path to the zip file.
+If you want to create the resulting directory in a place other than the default working directory for R on your machine, you can specify the directory path using the `destdir` argument of the `use_course` function.
+Alternatively, you can create an R Project in a directory and run this function there, which will set the working directory to that folder on your machine.

-This command will open a new RStudio Project file in the directory you specified.
-To install all packages:
+After the new directory is created, install all version-locked packages:
 ```
 renv::restore()
 ```
-When prompted, input `y` in the console to accept changes to the renv.lock file.
+If prompted, input `y` in the console to accept changes to the renv.lock file.
 This could take some time if you are initializing the project for the first time!